 The McKendree University School of Education created a standards-based curriculum and assessment system for all programs.
 The programs incorporate standards that reflect the integration of content, pedagogy and professional studies.
 The Conceptual Framework links course work and the assessment system.
 Students are required to meet screening criteria and pass through program assessment points that define their progression through the program.
-Performance indicators are outlined for each gate.
-In order to complete the requirements for each gate, the student works with a faculty advisor while completing course work.
 The student is then required to complete a final assessment based on program standards.
 An interview, review or evaluation by the student serves to inform the faculty and validate the student's progress in the program.
 The purpose of the McKendree University assessment system is to ensure the preparation of students who demonstrate the knowledge, skills and dispositions inherent in the framework for the curricular education model.